-Mr. Prater is a Fellow of the American College of Trial Lawyers, the American Bar Foundation, and the Alabama Law Foundation.
-He is a member of the American Board of Trial Advocates and the International Academy of Trial Lawyers .
-Mr. Prater has served as national counsel for various product manufacturers, and he is one of fifteen Alabama lawyers selected as members of the Product Liability Advisory Council.
+Mr. Prater is a Fellow of the American College of Trial Lawyers, the American Board of Trial Advocates, the International Academy of Trial Lawyers, the American Bar Foundation and the Alabama Law Foundation, and he is a Life Fellow of the Birmingham Bar Foundation.
+Mr. Prater has served as national counsel for various product manufacturers, and he is one of twelve Alabama lawyers selected as members of the Product Liability Advisory Council.
 Mr. Prater also is recognized in The Best Lawyers in America for his personal injury and environmental litigation work, and he has been included among the Top 50 lawyers in Alabama Super Lawyers magazine.

 Mr. Prater has served on the Executive Committee of the Birmingham Bar Association, and he has chaired a Grievance Committee of the Birmingham Bar Association.
-At the state level, he has chaired an Alabama State Bar task force which recommended revisions to the Alabama Rules of Professional Conduct and the Alabama Rules of Disciplinary Procedure.
-Those revised rules recently were adopted by the Alabama Supreme Court.
+At the state level, he is the Chair of the Alabama State Bar Committee on Disciplinary Rules of Enforcement, which evaluates the Alabama Rules of Professional Conduct and the Alabama Rules of Disciplinary Procedure and makes recommendations to the Alabama Supreme Court.

-Married for twenty-three years and the father of two teenage girls, Mr. Prater serves on the Executive Committee and Board of Directors of the Birmingham YMCA, and he also serves on the Board of Trustees of both Canterbury United Methodist Church and the North Alabama Conference of the United Methodist Church.
+Married for thirty years and the father of two daughters, Mr. Prater has served on the Executive Committee and Board of Directors of the Birmingham YMCA, and he also serves on the Board of Trustees of both Canterbury United Methodist Church and the North Alabama Conference of the United Methodist Church.

 NEWS about Harlan